Createdd/Writing/2020/articles/understandingCNN.md

 ### Style cost

+Again, make sure to understand the difference between what the style is in this context, and what the style loss is.
+Both calculations are different.
+One is to detect the "style representation" (meaning to classify the input pixels under the pre-trained classifications), the other is to compare the style of the original image with the style of the generated image.

 What is meant by style?

+From the original paper:
+> On top of the CNN responses in each layer of the network we built a style representation that computes the correlations between the different filter responses, where the expectation is taken over the spatial extend of the input image.

 In this context it is measured as the amount of correlation present between feature maps in a layer.
 The cost again is the difference between those correlation matrices.

-The novel idea here is how the correlation is captuered.
+The interesting approach is how the correlation is captuered.
 This is done via the gram matrix.

 ![](../assets/understandingCNN_2020-10-10-11-34-54.png)
 from [Aditya Guptas article](https://github.com/Adi-iitd/AI-Art) under [MIT License](https://github.com/Adi-iitd/AI-Art/blob/add-license-1/LICENSE)